massimocandela/dataflux/README.md

 However, in many cases more complex APIs require different settings for the various operations.

-Instead of an url, you can pass options to perform more elaborated Model's initialization.
+Instead of an url, you can pass options to perform more elaborated Model's initializations.

 ```js
 const options = {